 This was the mindset at HubSpot from the very beginning, which is why they knew it was important to eventually couple the CMS tightly with the CRM and the other free tools they offered.

 This means that as a marketer, you have all the data that's going into your CRM: pages viewed, clicks, downloads, funnel stages, contact owner, and a lot of other really rich data to help you make impactful improvements on a website and actually tailor the experience.

 These two tools working together are the marketing dream team you've always wanted.

 This means you now have all your lead and customer data in the same place as your website, so you can easily leverage it to personalize communications and content to them through email, your blog, your social media channels, and more.

 Again, we want to thank Luke Summerfield for this insightful chat about the roots of the HubSpot content management system.

 Stay tuned to learn everything you need to know about the HubSpot CMS.

-Upcoming posts and content will include an in-depth look at the migration process, the content management features and benefits, and we'll address some of the common objections to the system.
+Upcoming posts and content will include an in-depth look at the migration process, the content management features and benefits, pricing and common concerns about the system.

 Do you want to learn more about the HubSpot CMS?